tonypoch/ctxerrpool/README.md

 In terms of Context, this is to say that each group is associated to one context.
 Another key point is: all tasks (`work item`s) for a group are subtasks of a common task.

-In contrast, `ctxerrpool` makes contextes and `work item`s and have a many-to-one relationship. `worker function`s do not need to be subtasks of a common task as one of the primary features of the pool is to behave as a worker pool.
+In contrast, `ctxerrpool` makes `work item`s and contexts have a many-to-one relationship. `worker function`s do not need to be subtasks of a common task as one of the primary features of the pool is to behave as a worker pool.
 I find worker pools helpful in performing work asynchronously without worrying about creating too many goroutines.